-The middle seats have a smaller foot compartment and slightly shorter flat-bed compared to the aisle seats (76 inches or 193 cm compared to 81 inches or 205 cm).
+The middle seats have a smaller foot compartment and slightly shorter flatbed than the aisle seats (76 inches or 193 cm compared to 81 inches or 205 cm).

-Window seats in row 6, 9 and/or 10 are missing a window.
-Try to avoid these seats with the help of Delta’s B767 seat maps as found on SeatGuru.
+Window seats in row 6, 9, and 10 are missing a window.
+Try to avoid these seats with the help of Delta’s B767 seat maps, as found on SeatGuru.

 The Delta Amenity Kit Is great!

 You get a silver hard-sided TUMI amenity kit outbound from the USA and a soft-sided black TUMI amenity kit inbound to the USA (so you can add a variety to your amenity kit collection each way).
-The kits feature travel essentials including Kiehl’s lip balm (my favourite) and grapefruit-scented deluxe hand and body lotion with Aloe Vera and Oatmeal, a dental kit featuring Crest toothpaste, tissues, mouthwash and earplugs.
+The kits feature travel essentials, including Kiehl’s lip balm and grapefruit-scented deluxe hand and body lotion with Aloe Vera and Oatmeal, a dental kit featuring Crest toothpaste, tissues, mouthwash, and earplugs.

-Delta’s bedding is Westin Heavenly branded and includes an oversized duvet, a high-quality blanket and down-alternative pillow.
+Delta’s bedding is Westin Heavenly branded and includes an oversized duvet, a high-quality blanket, and a down-alternative pillow.

-Delta’s also supplies noise-cancelling headphones are from Los Angeles-based sound and philanthropic company LSTN Sound Co. but these can’t be taken home with you.
+Delta’s also supplies noise-canceling headphones are from Los Angeles-based sound and philanthropic company LSTN Sound Co., but these can’t be taken home with you.

 Shortly after takeoff, a lunch was served.
 This is what I chose:

-Starter: Black Forest tuna with dill cream and pickled carrots.
+- Black Forest tuna with dill cream and pickled carrots

-Salad: summer tomato and fresh mozzarela salad with mixed greens.
+- Summer tomato and fresh mozzarella salad with mixed greens

-Main course: Flemish cod with lemon beurre blanc, parsley potatoes, and sautéed spinach.
+- Flemish cod with lemon beurre blanc, parsley potatoes, and sautéed spinach

-Dessert: vanilla ice cream sundae with your choice of sauces, nuts and whipped cream.
+- Vanilla ice cream sundae with your choice of sauces, nuts and whipped cream

-I had never heard before of Flemish cod (and I live in Flanders) nor did I know that tuna lived in the Black Forest.
-The food was, however, very tasty although not special.
+I had never heard of Flemish cod (and I live in Flanders), nor did I know that tuna lived in the Black Forest.
+The food was, however, delicious, although not exceptional.
 The meals were served on stylish tableware by the globally renowned design company Alessi.

 A snack was offered midflight: warm chocolate chip cookie service.

-Then, about 90 minutes prior to landing came the second, light meal service.
-I choose a hamburger, which was served on a brioche bun with lettuce, tomato and cheese.
+Then, about 90 minutes before landing came the second, light meal service.
+I chose a hamburger, served on a brioche bun with lettuce, tomato, and cheese.
 It was the first time I had a hamburger on a plane, but it tasted good!

 In comparison, Delta’s new A350 suites feature much larger, 18 inch TV screens, representing a huge improvement.

-Delta’s entertainment, Delta Studios, is excellent, with a large library of movies (around 300), TV shows (around 800), audiobooks, video games and even live satellite TV.
-You can view the shows on the seat’s entertainment screen, or alternatively, stream the entertainment to your own mobile phone or tablet.
+Delta’s entertainment, Delta Studios, is excellent, with an extensive library of movies (around 300), TV shows (about 800), audiobooks, video games, and even live satellite TV.
+You can view the shows on the seat’s entertainment screen or stream the entertainment to your mobile phone or tablet.

-Delta is one of the largest providers of in-flight WiFi in the world, and with more than 1,100 enabled aircraft, WiFi access is offered on nearly all flights.
-Inflight WiFi is powered by Gogo.
-Like several other major airlines equipped by Gogo, access to Delta’s WiFi may be purchased before any given flight.
+Delta is one of the largest providers of in-flight Wi-Fi in the world, and with more than 1,100 enabled aircraft, Wi-Fi access is offered on nearly all flights.
+Gogo powers Inflight Wi-Fi.
+Like several other major airlines equipped by Gogo, access to Delta’s Wi-Fi may be purchased before any given flight.
 A global day pass costs $28 USD and is valid for 24 hours on one or more Gogo-equipped Delta flights regardless of the route.

 Delta also offers free mobile messaging (Facebook, Whatsapp, iMessage) so you can stay in touch with friends, family, and colleagues while onboard at no charge.
 Ensure that you have downloaded these apps before you fly (they all are free).

-There are 2 toilets for the 26 Business Class passengers, both of them located behind the cockpit and were kept clean if basic for Business.
+There are two toilets for the 26 Business Class passengers, both located behind the cockpit and kept clean if basic for Business.